R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Method

 \subsection{Noise-invariant Training}

-To improve the robustness of speech SSL models, we introduce noise-invariant training by distorting audio inputs after speaker perturbation.
-After adding background noises to the input signals, the utterances are processed with the Spin SSFT framework.
-We expect the model to simultaneously learn to remove speaker information and produce representations invariant to distortions and noises so that the trained model produces robust content representations.
+To improve the robustness of SSL models, we introduce noise-invariant training by including audio distortions to both views of the input.
+We anticipate the model will be able to concurrently eliminate noise and speaker-related information, thereby enabling the trained model to generate robust content representations.